-The user can enter their own measured value for nitrous oxide emissions from the biological treatment, and if there is no measured value, the nitrous oxide emissions are calculated based on a literature value and the amount of reduced nitrogen during the current year.
-The emission factor is set to the same as in VA-teknik Södra's tool (2021) of 0.0157 kg of nitrogen per kg of denitrified nitrogen.
+The user can enter their own measured value for nitrous oxide emissions from the biological treatment, and if there is no measured value, the nitrous oxide emissions are calculated based on a literature value and the amount of influent total nitrogen during the year.
+The emission factor for nitrous oxide (as N) is estimated to 1.1% of the incoming nitrogen to the treatment plant (Andrews & de Haas, 2022).
+Note that the internal nitrogen load should be included in the amount of influent nitrogen to be able to calculate the emissions correctly.